tsladecek/gosqlgen/README.md

 **Column constraint flags**
 - `pk` - primary key
-- `pk ai` - primary key auto incremented.
-Useful for inserts
+- `ai` - auto incremented.
+Useful only in combination with `pk` for inserts
 - `bk` - business key
 - `fk <table>.<column>` - foreign key referencing `column` on `table`
 - `sd` - soft delete column.
 If present, the generated `delete` method will be soft delete update